Introduction and Fact sheet

 Nature and Geography

 Jamaica is a 10, 991 sq. km. island nation surrounded by the Caribbean Sea.
 In consists of a rugged mountainous interior with narrow flat coastal plains.
 Jamaica has a tropical hot humid climate though for the cooler months of the year the mountainous interior can be more temperate.
 Most major towns and cities are located along the coast due to the geography of Jamaica.
+There are always many houses for rent in Jamaica if you are thinking of travelling over to pay this location a visit.

 Jamaica has many species of animals and plants and such as the American crocodile, yellow snake, Jamaican iguana, giant swallowtail butterfly, fiddler beetle and the brown owl, many of these animals are indigenous.